 Identification by current Hospital employee or Medical Staff Member(s) who possesses personal knowledge regarding volunteer’s ability to act as a practitioner during a disaster

-Any current Practitioner with clinical privileges will be considered temporarily privileged to provide any type of patient care necessary as a life-saving measure, or to prevent serious harm regardless of his/her current Medical Staff status or clinical privileges if the care provided is within the scope of the individual’s license.
+Any current Practitioner with clinical privileges will be considered temporarily privileged to provide any type of patient care necessary, including care via telehealth, as a life-saving measure, or to prevent serious harm regardless of his/her current Medical Staff status or clinical privileges if the care provided is within the scope of the individual’s license.
 Participants in GME programs may provide care within the scope of their licensure, qualifications, and training during an identified disaster.

 Primary source verification of the volunteer practitioner’s credentials begins as soon as the immediate situation is under control, and is completed within 72 hours from the time the volunteer practitioner presents to the organization.
 The Medical Staff addresses the verification process as a high priority and begins the verification process of the credentials and privileges of practitioners who receive emergency privileges as soon as possible following the emergent situation.
 The following credentials must be verified via primary source: